PyCQA/flake8-bugbear/DEVELOPMENT.md

 except* (ValueError,):  # B013: 0, "ValueError", "*"
     ...
 ```
-The error code should be in the `error_codes` dict, and the other values are passed to `eval` so should be valid python objects.
+The error code should be in the `error_codes` dict, and the other values are `eval`'d as if in a `tuple` and should be valid python objects.
+(I.e. remember to quote strings)

 You can also specify options to be passed to `BugBearChecker` with an `# OPTIONS` comments
 ```python